Being in hospital when your child has cancer

 There are 20 Principal Treatment Centres in the UK and the Republic of Ireland.
 These are specialist centres for diagnosing and treating children’s cancers.
 If the doctors at your local hospital think that your child has cancer, they are likely to send them to one of these centres.

 Often, some of the treatment can be given at your local hospital under the guidance of the nearest specialist centre.
-This is called shared care and the local hospitals are known as Paediatric Oncology Shared Care Units.
+This is called shared care and the local hospitals are known as Paediatric Oncology Shared Care Units (POSCU).
 If your child has any shared care, the decisions about their treatment will still be made by your child’s consultant at the Principal Treatment Centre.

 Children’s wards are relaxed and friendly places that aim to give you and your child as positive an experience as possible.
 You’re likely to get to know the staff well.